liamoconnor87/VisitGotham/README.md

 >- Social Media Platforms - Allows users to connect with the website through it's social media pages.

+>- Information about Gotham City - Allows users to obtain a wealth of information about the City; past and present.

 Features Left to Implement
 --------------------------